 Play WITH your children.
 Encourage more joyful exploration.
 And learning will happen...it has been happening all along!

-Over at our Facebook group, we've talked a lot about unschooling with younger kids.
+Over the years, we've talked a lot about unschooling with younger kids.
 And along the way, we've collected some articles that you may find helpful.

 Below, you'll find our growing collection:

 - Mainstream media articles addressing the problems that are surfacing with starting kids in school settings at younger and younger ages

 - Importance of Play, articles that emphasize how learning and play are intertwined.

 - Parenting Help for those who want to break away from some of the mainstream techniques - but don't know what to do!

 - First-hand accounts of unschooling families with younger kids

 If you find additional articles that would be helpful to add here, please use the form at the bottom of the page.

 Seven key points identifying how starting academics too early leads to mislabeling or even damaging bright well-adjusted children.
 Hey Quit Pushing is now available as a book at Amazon.